sjl/.plan/README.markdown

 refurbished if I want that, unfortunately, but it might end up saving me some money anyway.

-Yet Antoher PIBS 503 research/responsibility/ethics meeting, this time on conflicts of interest.
+Yet Another PIBS 503 research/responsibility/ethics meeting, this time on conflicts of interest.

 Looked into the new laptop thing a bit more.
 Tried to find some Gen 3 AMD T14's